Talking about helping to make shift happen, both personally and professionally. Check out my latest blog post: Banish the beige!

 We had a well attended event on Friday 19 October 2012 at Roots & Shoots in south London.
 David Sharman and I enjoyed presenting our ideas about influencing change using metaphors and stories.

-Participants were introduced to Walt Disney's Creative Strategy and challenged to parallel process the… Continue
+Participants were introduced to Walt Disney's Creative Strategy and challenged to parallel process the three roles: the dreamer; the realist and the critic (or wise observer… Continue